anmoljamespilley/G1_FSD_GradedProject1/README.md

 → Each department will display all its functionalities.
 → Each department will display whether today is a holiday or not with the help of the Super Department.
 (SuperDepartment will act as a super class for all the departments)

-Expected Output
+Expected Output:
-Welcome to Admin Department Complete your documents submission Complete by EOD Today is not a Holiday
+Welcome to Admin Department
+Complete your documents submission
+Complete by EOD
+Today is not a Holiday

 Welcome to HR Department
 team Lunch
 Fill today’s timesheet and mark your attendance Complete by EOD Today is not a Holiday

-Welcome to Tech Department Complete coding of Module 1 Complete by EOD Core Java
+Welcome to Tech Department
+Complete coding of Module 1 Complete by EOD
+Core Java
 Today is not a Holiday